DataDog/dd-sdk-reactnative/README.md

 // Optional: sample RUM sessions (here, 80% of session will be sent to Datadog.
 Default = 100%) config.sampleRate = 80

-DdSdkReactNative.initialize(config)
+await DdSdkReactNative.initialize(config)

+// Once SDK is initialized you need to setup view tracking to be able to see data in the RUM Dashboard.
 ```

 ## Track view navigation

-**Note**: Automatic View tracking relies on the [React Navigation](https://reactnavigation.org/) package.
+**Note**: Automatic View tracking relies on the [React Navigation](https://reactnavigation.org/) package (minimum supported version is `react-navigation/native@5.6.0`).
 If you use another package to handle navigation in your application, use the manual instrumentation method described below.

 To track changes in navigation as RUM Views, set the `onready` callback of your `NavigationContainer` component: